innonymous/compose/README.md

 ## Quick start

-We alreay pushed Innonymous to production: https://innonymous.tk/ **(We DO NOT accept any responsibility for the content of the site.
-Anyone can write abything)**
+We already pushed Innonymous to production: https://innonymous.tk/ **(We DO NOT accept any responsibility for the content of the site.
+Anyone can write anything)**